5 Ways to Reduce Cholesterol in Your Breakfast

 Discover: A Tip to Increase Good Cholesterol

-In case you don’t already know it, extra virgin olive oil has one of the highest nutritional qualities when it comes to oils.
-Further, it’s rich in monounsaturated fatty acids (oleic acid), vitamin E and phytosterols, all of which are cardioprotective compounds.
+- Extra virgin olive oil is the one with the highest nutritional quality.
+It’s rich in monounsaturated fatty acids (oleic acid), vitamin E, and phytosterols, all of which are cardioprotective compounds.

 5. Reduce Your Cholesterol with White Tea